 Dogs come in variety of shapes and sizes so it’s important to ensure you get the best fit for your pooch.
 We do multiple sizes in different products so please use this guide to align to your selected product.

-Beds normally come in two style’s circular or square.
-If your pet likes to cuddle in to a ball and walks around in circles before laying down then a circular bed may work better.
-However if you pooch likes to sprawl out then we would recommend going for a square bed.
+Beds normally come in four style’s circular, square, hooded or rectangle.
+If your pet likes to cuddle in to a ball and walks around in circles before laying down then a circular or hooded bed may work best for them..
+However if your pooch likes to sprawl out then we would recommend going for a square or rectangle bed.

 Our dogs also have different laying styles we have sprawlers, curlers and leaners.
 Sprawlers like to stretch out in all directions and enjoy having the extra space so we would always recommend getting a larger size.
 Curlers like to curl up and enjoy comfort, they do this to conserve heat and instinctively protect their body from predators.
 Leaners prefer to place their head on something so beds with a stronger rim are a good choice for leaners.

-50-60cm:- These little loungers are ideal for small dogs like Chihuahuas and Yorkshire Terriers,
+50-60cm:- These little loungers are ideal for small dogs like Chihuahuas and Yorkshire Terriers and miniature Dachshunds.

-60-70cm:- Ideal for small dogs like a Pug, Dachshund, Miniature poodle, or Bichon Frise
+60-70cm:- Ideal for small dogs like a Pugs, Miniature Poodles, French Bulldogs, or Bichon Frise

 Cats on average tend to sleep 15-16 hours a day which is why it’s important your feline friend has a cosy place to sleep.
 Sizing your Cat bed is much easier than sizing dog beds.